lanl/dfnWorks/Documentation/sphinx-docs/source/tutorial_intro.rst

     cd examples/4_user_rects

-Familiarize yourself with the structure of your project directory and the expected input files.
+Familiarize yourself with the structure of this project directory and the input files.
+Note the directory is empty except for three input files:

-`driver.py` is the python script controlling the files and the workflow.
+- `driver.py` is the python script controlling the files and the workflow.
-`dfn_explicit.in` is PFLOTRAN control file `PTDFN_control.dat` is the FEHM control file for particle tracking
+- `dfn_explicit.in` is a PFLOTRAN control file.
+- `PTDFN_control.dat` is the control file for particle tracking.

 Step 2.
 Execute the `driver.py` script